enthusi/VBeatJukebox/README.md

 ### WINDOWS
 Run the \
 makefile_jukebox.bat, which executes:\
-ISAS32.exe -w 2  -t jukebox_engine.asm -o audio.o\
+`ISAS32.exe -w 2  -t jukebox_engine.asm -o audio.o`\
-ISLK32.exe audio.o -t -v -map -o audio.isx\
+`ISLK32.exe audio.o -t -v -map -o audio.isx`\
 After that, run the following to create the ROM image for Virtual Boy:\
-DOSBOX VUIC.EXE audio.isx audio.vb\
+`DOSBOX VUIC.EXE audio.isx audio.vb`\
 Obviously, you need DOSBOX for this.\
-The resulting file audio.vb runs in VirtualBoy Emulators such as mednafen, and also can be launched from any proper ROM Cart solution for the VB.\
+The resulting file audio.vb runs in VirtualBoy Emulators such as mednafen, and also can be launched from any proper ROM Cart solution for the VB.as

 # Song conversion
 Refer to VBeat.
-In short:\
+In short:
-- compose your S3M, feel free to learn by editing the provided tunes.\
+- compose your S3M, feel free to learn by editing the provided tunes.
-- convert it into proper data format: `python3 tracker2vb.py yourtune.s3m`.\
+- convert it into proper data format: `python3 tracker2vb.py yourtune.s3m`.